 How can I help my dyslexic child sleep?
 Bedtime routine ADHD

-Did you know children need between 10 to 12 hours sleep per night?
-Sleep is vital for children as they are growing.
+Children need between 10 and 12 hours of sleep per night.
 It gives their brains a chance to process all the information they have learned during the day.

 Bedtime routine card